top of page

 Who We Are

 Cranfield University’s work on EWA-BELT will be led by The Centre for Environmental and Agricultural Informatics (CEAI) with support from the Cranfield Soil and Agrifood Institute (CSAFI).
-CEAI specialises in the application of information technologies for research on air quality, climate change, soil quality, crop growth and monitoring, natural capital, ecosystem goods and services.
-CEAI also has particular strengths in the biophysical and bio-economic modelling, value chain analysis, futures analysis, risk assessment, horizon scanning and decision science.
-We work closely with the Cranfield Soil and Agrifood Institute (CSAFI) which has internationally-recognised expertise in food supply chains, from soil science to postharvest quality.
-CSAFI undertakes fundamental research in soil biophysics, soil biology, soil chemistry, applied soil management, soil conservation.
-We research rhizosphere processes and root trait genetics, postharvest biology and food safety related to mycotoxins and microbiological spoilage.
-Together CEAI and CSAFI are truly global, reaching across Europe, Sub-Saharan Africa, South America and SE Asia, working with farmers, universities, and agri-businesses to address the challenges of environmental sustainability and food security.
+CEAI specializes in the application of information technologies for research on air quality, climate change, soil quality, crop growth and monitoring, natural capital, and ecosystem goods and services.
+CEAI also has particular strengths in biophysical and bio-economic modeling, value chain analysis, futures analysis, risk assessment, horizon scanning, and decision science.
+We work closely with the Cranfield Soil and Agrifood Institute (CSAFI) which has internationally-recognized expertise in food supply chains, from soil science to postharvest quality.
+CSAFI undertakes fundamental research in soil biophysics, soil biology, soil chemistry, applied soil management, and soil conservation.
+We research rhizosphere processes and root trait genetics, postharvest biology, and food safety related to mycotoxins and microbiological spoilage.
+Together CEAI and CSAFI are truly global, reaching across Europe, Sub-Saharan Africa, South America, and SE Asia, working with farmers, universities, and agri-businesses to address the challenges of environmental sustainability and food security.

 Our Own Experience